chr15m/catch-all-errors/README.md

-Tiny JavaScript library to catch all errors & post to your server.
+Tiny library to catch all JavaScript errors and send them to your server.

+Enable it with a single line before other JavaScript:

 ```html
 <script src="catch-all-errors.min.js" data-post-url="/api/errorhandler"></script>
 ```

-This is for you if you want to see the JavaScript errors happening to your users.
+No more mangled, half-understood, context-free error-feelings reported. \o/

 This is intended for self-hosting, small businesses, and indie-hacker scale traffic, not venture backed startup scale traffic.

-No more mangled, half-understood, context-free error-feelings reported. \o/

-### API
+## API

 Catch every error and post to a URL on your server.